Australia's SMSF Commercial Property Lending Specialists

 Yes, a Self-Managed Super Fund (SMSF) can purchase vacant land, provided the purchase complies with Australian superannuation laws and the fund’s investment strategy.

-Many Australians use SMSFs to purchase residential or commercial vacant land as part of a long-term investment strategy.
+Some people use SMSFs to purchase commercial vacant land as part of a long-term investment strategy.
 However, there are important rules and lender requirements to consider.

 For example, the land must generally be purchased solely for investment purposes and cannot be used by members or related parties personally.
 In most cases, lenders will also require the SMSF to have sufficient liquidity, strong contribution history and an appropriate deposit.